- Interim Department Chair: Dr. Maria Zanetta

 - Graduate Coordinator: Mr. David Giffels

 - Undergraduate Advisor: Dr. Mary Biddinger

 - NEOMFA information: Mr. David Giffels

-- Interim Dir. of Composition: Mrs. Katie Stoynoff
+- Director of University Composition: Mrs. Katie Stoynoff

 - Administrative Secretary (English Composition): Carol Szabat

 Our course of study of literature, language, rhetoric, and creative writing fosters the development of critical thinking, skilled communication, appreciation of cultural contexts, informed citizenship, and knowledge of the various literary texts representing human thought and inquiry through the centuries.